bekk/bekk-christmas/post/react/the-seven-facts-of-react-native.md

 })
 ```

-# The Origin of React Native
+# The origin of React Native

 In 2012, [Mark Zuckerberg said](https://mashable.com/2012/09/11/html5-biggest-mistake/)